kronda/basewp/wordpress/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.2.49 =
+= 2.2.51 =

 *Bugs:*

-* Duplicated or imported forms that use the [ninja_forms_field] shortcode should now have their references automatically changed after duplication/import.
-* Fixed a bug that caused the Total calculation field to work incorrectly with Tax and Subtotals.
-* Fixed a major bug that could cause calculation fields to not work when using the currencty input mask.
-* Fixed a bug that caused special characters to appear incorrectly in List fields.
+* Fixed a bug that prevented advanced calculations from working properly.
+* Fixed some bugs with the field descripition.

+*Changes:*

+* Added a message to the license tab if no extensions are installed.
+* Improved the structure of metaboxes.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.2.51 =

+*Bugs:*

+* Fixed a bug that prevented advanced calculations from working properly.
+* Fixed some bugs with the field descripition.

+*Changes:*

+* Added a message to the license tab if no extensions are installed.
+* Improved the structure of metaboxes.

+= 2.2.50 =

+*Bugs:*

+* Fixed a major bug that could prevent calculation fields from working properly when more than one calculation referenced the same field.
+* Fixed a bug that caused calculation fields to work incorrectly with the Conditional Logic extension.

+*Changes:*

+* Added the "visible" HTML5 data attribute to fields.
+* Removed functions from core that were specific to the Conditional Logic extension.

 = 2.2.49 =